Zerthox/gw2-reffect/README.md

 - No true stack count for duration stacking effects.
 - No information about effects hidden from the player.
 - No combining logic for multiple effects outside of grouping them into a single UI element.
+- No information about profession resources when hidden from the player.